Dairy farmers with bottled milk in field with cows

 It depends upon the circumstances.
 Please call our Member Services Team on 01872 277151 to find out more.

-Do you underwrite your own policies?
+Do you underwrite your own farm diversification policies?

 As a business owner do I need Employers’ Liability?